NBME-based study summaries and flashcards based ONLY on tested material.

 What's important to remember is that FNH is a benign liver lesion typically found incidentally in adults, while hepatoblastoma is a malignant tumor usually occurring in pediatric patients with certain syndromes like BWS.
 This distinction is high yield because it helps you approach liver masses appropriately based on the clinical context.

 Help us build the future of medical education.
-Get early access to onlyhighyield and provide feedback to shape the platform.
+Get early access to OnlyHighYield and provide feedback to shape the platform.